 - Cr Linda Green

-Independent Members have been appointed for a term ending 31 May 2019, subject to achieving the required accreditation under the PDI.
-Councillor Green has been appointed for a term ending with her current term of Council.
+Independent Members have been appointed for a term ending 31 May 2021, subject to them achieving the required accreditation under the PDI Act.
+Councillor Green has been appointed for a term ending on 30 May 2020.

 Agendas & Minutes